German court halts felling of trees at site of Tesla plant

 The top administrative court in the Berlin-Brandenburg region decided on a temporary ban for the clearing of the forest outside the German capital, after two environmentalist groups appealed against a lower court’s decision to allow the felling.

-A spokesperson for the court said the ban would last until a decision was made on the appeal by the environmentalist groups NABU and Gruene Liga, dpa reported.
+A court official said the ban would last until a decision was made on the appeal by the environmentalist groups NABU and Gruene Liga, dpa reported.
+The factory is meant to open next summer.

-The groups claim that animals living in the forest have not been safely resettled before the clearing of the trees in an area of 83 hectares (200 acres).
+The groups claim that animals living in the forest haven’t been safely resettled before the clearing of the trees in an area of 83 hectares (200 acres).
 Specifically, the environmentalists worry about sand lizards and smooth snakes, NABU wrote on its website.

 Both are protected species in Germany.